ffakih5/Travelmate/README.md

 _THEN I am presented with the Capital city, spoken languages and country code_

 _WHEN I view the currency for that country_

-_THEN I am presented with a list of the top 10 currencies used in the world/exchanged_

 _WHEN I input an amount of AUD to exchange_